 How fast does your website load?
 Speed is actually one of the biggest ranking factors.
 Why?
 Because a slow website is frustrating to users.
 People are impatient and don’t like waiting for more than a few seconds.
 If Google and other search engines see that your website loads slow, they won’t rank you above your competition, even if you have amazing content.

-I will say that even though speed IS VERY important, I wouldn’t recommend getting caught up in the actual scores that the tools give.
+Back in 2019, I said “speed IS VERY important, I wouldn’t recommend getting caught up in the actual scores that the tools give.
 Just look at the overall load time.
-If it’s under a couple of seconds, you’re good.
+If it’s under a couple of seconds, you’re good.”

 You need to make sure that your website has an SSL certificate.
 Your website host should offer this for free.
 If they don’t, find a different one that does.